LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/questions.md

 The user can either enter or select the answers.

-#### Handling in text-only channels

-When you deploy your bot to a channel that doesn't support rich content formatting (i.e., SMS, Apple Business Chat or WhatsApp), a multiple choice question is automatically sent as plain text.

-You can use the interaction's settings (described next) to specify the list style to use.

 #### Interaction settings

 Configure the following settings in the [interaction's settings](conversation-builder-interactions-configuration-settings.html):